Dreams are currently being exported... [11 out 24 exported.]

 It was probably around 5AM.
 The sky still had that deep, early-purple color—like the rendering hadn't fully loaded yet.
 Fog wrapped around the buildings and streets, heavy but gentle, like the world was glitching into place too slowly.
 Time felt paused.
 Not frozen—just waiting.
 And even with everything so strange, it wasn't frightening.
 It was familiar somehow.
 Like a memory I'd never had, but still recognized.

-I was following an old friend—someone I knew back in first or second grade.
+I was following an old friend—her name was Daisyliz, though I doubt that's how it's spelled.
+The pronunciation was real enough.
+She was someone I knew back in first or second grade.
 We moved together through different places, like fragments of an old childhood map rendered from memory.
 The kind of friend who once existed daily, then disappeared without ceremony.
 We ended up in an AutoZone, then a McDonald's—not remarkable on their own, but dream-significant somehow.
 Both places sat inside the same village I used to live in before I moved to NOVCOTT.
 The roads felt familiar, but stretched thin, like a memory trying too hard to hold itself together.
 The whole place had this low-resolution dream logic, like the past was being re-simulated without enough data.
 And still—we kept walking, like there was something to reach, or maybe just something we didn't want to let go of.

 I was with the person who Y3JlYXRlZCBteSB0cmF1bWE=.
 He was angry—visibly boiling, like something unstable under pressure.
 We stood in a parking lot beside a bank.
 He was distracted, doing something with his hands, while I quietly messaged Lu.
 I told him I needed help.
 That I wanted to be picked up.
 That I didn't want to be anywhere near the YWJ1c2Vy.
 Lu messaged back.
 He said he was sorry—that he was cooking burgers—but that he'd come get me as soon as he could.
 But I already knew the truth: If it was serious, he'd drop everything.
 That's just how he is.
 We were in his city, after all.